 When you look at the price return of an index, you're missing the accumulated (and significant) effect of reinvested dividends or coupons.
 These tools compute the historical total return of various stock and bond indices.

 Commodities and cryptocurrencies all have a value as well – the market-clearing price traders where traders agree.
 These posts look at the historical returns of litecoin, bitcoin, and various commodities, including optional inflation adjustment.

 Fundamental to investing is the concept of value – "if I sold this today, what would it be worth?".
-Whether you're computing discounted cash flows or theoretical yields, this section is for you.
-Have fun with valuation tools for bonds, stocks, funds, markets... and even gambling.
+Whether you're computing discounted cash flows, valuing theoretical yields, or estimating returns on investment, this section is for you.
+Have fun with valuation and estimation tools for bonds, stocks, funds, markets... and even gambling.

 Unlike bonds, modeling index valuation is more art than science.
 These measures attempt to build a rough model of a company, index, or company stock market's intrinsic value to guess whether it's appropriate to invest.